InfoScale™ 9.0 Storage and Availability Management for DB2 Databases - AIX, Linux

 - Troubleshooting SFDB tools

-With Veritas NetBackup, you can perform high performance, online (hot) backups of databases that must be available on a 24x7 basis.
+With NetBackup, you can perform high performance, online (hot) backups of databases that must be available on a 24x7 basis.
 NetBackup supports the Extended Edition (EE) and the Enterprise Extended Edition (EEE) environments.
 NetBackup also supports Database Partitioning Feature (DPF) for DB2 8.1 and higher.

-Veritas NetBackup enables you to back up and restore database files and directories.
+NetBackup enables you to back up and restore database files and directories.
 You can set up schedules for automatic, unattended database backup, as well as full or incremental backup.
 These backups are managed entirely by the NetBackup server.
 You can also manually back up database files from any of the NetBackup clients.
 Client users can perform database backups and restores from their client systems on demand.

-Veritas NetBackup can be configured for DB2 in an Extended Edition (EE), Extended-Enterprise Edition (EEE), or Database Partitioning Feature (DPF) environment.
+NetBackup can be configured for DB2 in an Extended Edition (EE), Extended-Enterprise Edition (EEE), or Database Partitioning Feature (DPF) environment.
 Two types of DB2 backup policies are required.
 One is used to backup the catalog nodes and the other is used to backup all the nodes, including the catalog node.
 Detailed information and instructions on configuring DB2 for EEE is available in the system administrator's guide.

-Veritas NetBackup for DB2 has the following features:
+NetBackup for DB2 has the following features:

 Media and device management